DougTrajano/olid-br/docs/index.en.md

 ## OLID (English)

-The OLID (with english comments) was a reference dataset for OLID-BR.
+The OLID (with English comments) was a reference dataset for OLID-BR.
 It contains 14,100 annotate tweets using a hierarchical annotation.
 Each instance contains up to 3 labels each corresponding to one of the following levels:

 - Level A: Offensive Language Detection
 - Level B: Categorization of Offensive Language